jamileazeredo/manual-testing-bug-reporting/README.md

 ## Project Overview

-This project contains the manual testing documentation created during the TripleTen QA Bootcamp.
+This project contains the manual testing documentation developed during the TripleTen QA Bootcamp.

-The objective was to execute manual tests, validate the user interface, identify defects, and report bugs using Jira.
+The objective was to execute manual tests, validate the user interface, identify software defects, and document bug reports using Jira following QA best practices.

 ---